czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 ## Share and manage code with GitHub

 GitHub is a popular *hosting platform* for creating, storing, managing and sharing code with collaborators.
 Code developed on a hub can be synchronised with a remote repository on GitHub, and changes are tracked in a process known as version control.
 This allows users to compare and even restore different versions of the code and facilitates collaborative work across different machines.
 Git is a *version control tool* that enables the synchronisation of code with GitHub.
-On a hub, version control of code is possible with using Git extensions to the user interface.
+On a hub, version control of code is possible by using Git extensions to the user interface.
 Learn more about how to use these:

  - [Git extension for JupyterLab](https://blog.reviewnb.com/jupyterlab-git-extension/#git-workflow)
  - [Git extension for RStudio](https://docs.posit.co/ide/user/ide/guide/tools/version-control.html#integrations).